YMica-OSE/uYouPlus/README.md

 # uYouPlus
 ### IMPORTANT: Since no one mentioned it I'm going to state is here.
-This right now is basically a "mod" on top of the existing official client, meaning you **will nned to OVERWRITE the stock app with the one you built.** Separate installation won't be possible (yet).
+This right now is basically a "mod" on top of the existing official client, meaning you **will need to OVERWRITE the stock app with the one you built.** Separate installation won't be possible (yet).
 <sub>The way I like to use YouTube is to have a stock version and a modded version of the app side by side, as I only need the modded mainly for listening to music (YT Music is an option but I'm not sure if some of what I usually listen to are available there).
 This setup is possible on Android as changing the package name (to have a separate version of it) is allowed by nature, but the steps involved on iOS is way more convoluted and I have no idea how to pull this off (because let's be honest I never coded an iOS app before, let alone modding one). </sub>

 ---